mrkaleArduinoLib/gbj_appwifi/README.md

 ## Fundamental functionality
-* The library enables set a static (fixed) IP address of the microcontroller.
+* The library enables to set a static (fixed) IP address of the microcontroller.
 * The connection to wifi is checked at every loop of a main sketch.
 * If no connection to wifi is detected, the library starts the [connection process](#connection).
-* The library activates multicast DNS right after wifi connection.
+* The library does not support multicast DNS on purpose, because it appeared as unreliable in praxis.

 <a id="internals"></a>